39 Healthy Treats You Can Stuff in a Kong

 This is the big list of healthy foods you can add to your dogs Kong.
 You can add some meat as well for some extra protein.
 Just watch the fat content – the skin and certain cuts of meat can contain extra calories that can add up quickly.

-Here’s my favorite foods to stuff in your dogs Kong :
+Here’s a list of healthy treats to stuff in your dogs Kong :

 - Apples (no core, stems, or seeds)